uttampatro/uttampatro/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Uttam Patro.
-I’m a full stack developer.
+- My name is Uttam Patro.
+- I’m a full stack developer.
-I have bachelors degree with Mumbai university in 2021.
+- I have bachelors degree with Mumbai university in 2021.
+- Now i am looking for junior/intern level opportunities at a company where I can help build real world applications utilising my skills.